saidake/simi/docs/Algorithms.md

     Because $O(q)$ grows slower than $O(bc^2)$ and can be omitted, the total space complexity is $O(bc^2)$.

-# Sliding Window
-## Find the Longest Equal Subarray
+## 22. Find the Longest Equal Subarray
 [Back to Top](#table-of-contents)
 ### Overview
 You are given a **0-indexed** integer array nums and an integer `k`.